 Having grown up in Chicago, my husband and I return to the Midwest every summer, driving through miles of farmland between Texas and Illinois.
 While sometimes stark, I also find a peacefulness in the wide open countryside, a nostalgic tug on a simpler time from my childhood, and a fascination with the rustic beauty of each barn.
 I find it inspiring that so many of the structures were built by the farmers themselves from nearby trees, cut down and fashioned by hand.
 Each one has its unique personality, both pragmatic and aesthetic, a symbol that’s stood the test of time despite a disappearing way of life.
 In “Branching Out,” I wanted to juxtapose this sturdy oak framing an iconic red barn in the background, inviting you to climb its branches and relive childhood memories.

-Or if you’re in the Dallas / Fort Worth area this weekend, please stop by my booth, #J-5, at Southlake’s Art in the Square.
+Or if you are in the Dallas area this weekend, please stop by my booth at the Cottonwood Art Festival.

 Cottonwood Art Festival (TX)